 CREW Charlotte’s mission is to influence the success of the commercial real estate industry by advancing the achievements of its members.
 CREW Charlotte helps implement this by providing a mentor program.
 This 12 month mentor program aims to support aspiring CREW members and sponsors as well as experts in the industry wanting to give back.

 The model is basic – pairing both a mentee and seasoned real estate professional’s unique capabilities, goals, and strengths with one another.
 CREW members and sponsors are eligible for both mentor and mentee opportunities.
 CREW Charlotte will assign a CREW member, called a Mentor Champion, to support each relationship’s progress and success by being a resource.

 Success in today’s commercial real estate environment demands innovation and strategic thinking, balanced with action born from experience and hard work.
-Our members recognize that it takes skill to navigate a successful career in a profession where women are a visible minority.
-Our goal is to facilitate meaningful relationships that result in career and/or personal growth.
-Our goals include:
+Our members recognize that it takes skill to navigate a successful career in an industry where women are a visible minority.

 Who can apply?

-As a CREW member, you can apply to become a mentor or a mentee.
-To participate as a mentee, you must be an active CREW Member and been in a commercial real estate field for at least two years.
-Non-CREW members will also serve as mentors to allow maximum pairing of unique mentee needs.
+As a CREW member or sponsor, you can apply to become a mentor or a mentee.
+To participate as a mentee, you must be an active CREW member or work for a sponsor company.
+Non-CREW members can serve as mentors to allow maximum pairing of unique mentee needs.

 What is the time commitment?

-The Mentor Program does require a time commitment of 18 months.
-During this time period, the mentor and mentee will set up a mutually agreed upon communication timeline.
-This timeline must reflect speaking at least once per month.
-Nine of these engagements must be in person.
+The Mentor Program requires a time commitment of 12 months.
+During this time period, the mentor and mentee will set up a mutually agreed-upon communication timeline.
+This timeline is a requirement that the pairing speak at least once per month, with six of these engagements being in person.

 How do I apply?